egustafson/egustafson.github.io/content/post/2015-02-10-esxi-nested-virtualbox.md

 ---
 title:      Nested Virtualization - VirtualBox inside ESXi
+author:     Eric Gustafson
 date:       2015-02-10
 slug:       esxi-nested-virtualbox
-author:  Eric Gustafson
+aliases:    ["esxi-nested-virtualbox.html"]
 tags:       [virtualization, VirtualBox, VMWare]
+categories: "HowTo"
 ---

 This process describes how to configure an ESXi Linux guest so that the guest